-IF YOU HAVE THE TIME WE HAVE THE FILM PRODUCTION COMPANY (AND MENTOR FOR YOU):
+IF YOU HAVE THE INTEREST, WE HAVE THE RIGHT FILM PRODUCTION COMPANY AND MENTOR FOR YOU.

 Still skeptical?
-Please review the following seven enrollment steps with your family and don’t hesitate to show this to anyone who is helping you with your tuition costs (should you choose to attend the Film Connection):
+Please review the following seven enrollment steps with your family, and don’t hesitate to show this to anyone who is helping you make your decision.

-STEP ONE: Sign up here [CLICK to APPLY FOR FREE]
+STEP ONE: Sign up here [CLICK to APPLY]

 STEP TWO: One of our Admissions representatives will contact you by phone within 24-48 hours after you apply.
-Or you can call us at 310 456-9623 and ask to speak to an Admissions Counselor.
-NO COST FOR THIS EITHER
+You can also call us at 310 456-9623 and ask to speak to an Admissions Counselor.

-STEP THREE: Talk to your family about The Film Connection and share with them how we are different than all the other filmmaking programs and film schools out there.
-You might even show them this page and tell them: STILL NO COST.
+STEP THREE: Talk to your family about the Film Connection and share with them the advantage of our program.
+You might even show them this page and tell them:

-- We are the only film school that puts you in the door of an actual film or video production company.
+- We are the film school alternative that puts you in the door of an actual film or video production company.

-STEP FIVE: Go to your OPEN HOUSE INTERVIEW either alone or with your family, follow our guidelines and get yourself accepted into our program.
+STEP FOUR: Go to your OPEN HOUSE INTERVIEW, either alone or with your family, follow our guidelines and get yourself accepted into our program.
 AGAIN, NO COST.

-STEP SIX: If you and your family liked what you saw and if you were accepted by your mentor, enroll.
-OK, THIS IS WHEN YOU PAY.
+STEP FIVE: If you and your family liked what you saw and if you were accepted by your mentor, you may enroll in the course.

-STEP SEVEN: Begin you apprenticeship inside the real film production company.
+STEP SIX: Begin your externship inside the real film production company.

 Some FREQUENTLY ASKED QUESTIONS

 If there is another production facility available, yes.
-But please understand the apprenticeships that we offer our rare and difficult to come by.
-Because our one-on-one training is offered by busy industry professionals inside their busy production facilities we only have a select few openings per month.
-Chances are if we set you up with an interview it is not only the best option available, but may be the only one.
+But please understand the externships that we offer our rare and difficult to come by.
+Because our one-on-one training is offered by busy industry professionals inside their busy production facilities, we only have a select few openings per month.
+If we set you up with an interview, chances are it is not just the best option available, but possibly the only one.
 With that in mind, we will do our best to accommodate you and your needs with a second option per our discretion.

-8) Can you explain how your apprenticeship is different than a regular Internship?
+Can you explain how your externship is different than a regular internship?

 Absolutely.
 Interns are gophers, helpers, errand runners.
 They fetch coffee.
-And while being an intern is a good thing it is not the best way to learn a trade because interns “help first-learn second”.
-But Film Connection Apprenticeships are set up in a completely different way.
-As a Film Connection Apprentice you will actually study from our structured course curriculum in private, one on one session with a professional filmmaker who is both your mentor and your teacher.
+And while being an intern is a good thing it is not the best way to learn a trade because interns “help first, and learn second”.
+But Film Connection externships are set up in a completely different way.
+As a Film Connection extern, you will actually study from our structured course curriculum in private, one-on-one sessions with a professional filmmaker who is both your mentor and your teacher.
 You will learn film production, editing or screenwriting by studying how things get done on actual film and video shoots.
 For a complete list of what you will learn, please click here.

-9) Can I go around my current job or other schooling?
+Will I be able to schedule my lessons around my current job or other schooling?

 Yes.
-Most students start off going to the production facility 2x per week and then increase to 3-5x per week as they delve deeper into the fascinating world of filmmaking.
+Most students start off going to the production facility twice per week, and then increase to three to five times per week as they delve deeper into the fascinating world of filmmaking.

 Let us show you how TRUE this is.
 Let us prove ourselves to you.
 Let us show you that we are a school of integrity, professionalism, and that we are honest about everything we claim.

-Let The Film Connection help you realize your dreams.
-If you go to an overpriced film school you will be wasting your money and can even wind up with some serious debt which is like carrying around a 600 pound gorilla while you’re trying to start your career in film.
-Going to school with us is not only the smartest way and will save you a ton of money, but it is the way recommended by the these film professionals:
+Let the Film Connection help you realize your dreams.
+If you spend too much on a film education, you could wind up with some serious debt, which is like carrying around a 600-pound gorilla while you’re trying to start your career in film.
+Our apprentice-based film program is not only highly affordable, but it is also the way recommended by these film professionals:

 Success Stories from Our Students